northwestcoder/satori-api-server/README.md

 	- Use the Satori [documentation](https://app.satoricyber.com/docs/api) to find ```account_id```, ```serviceaccount_id``` and ```serviceaccount_key``` info.
 	- ```apihost```: defaults to app.satoricyber.com, this can be left as is unless instructed otherwise.
 	- ```apikey```: this is a made up token/secret for this python example, to protect this relay server.
-		- Enter a unique and strong value here, and then also use that value in url requests or in the http header (either is supported)
+		- Enter a unique and strong value here, and then also use that value in as a parameter in your url requests or in the http header (either is supported.
-		- Note: this is a test harness - in production, instead of storing a secret or key inside code, you should instead look it up from a secret manager!
+		- Note: this is a test harness: in production, instead of storing a secret or key inside code, you should instead look it up from a secret manager!
 	- ```logging```: If ```True```, detailed info is output to the console for debugging.

 7. Deploy this project: navigate to where you have downloaded it, and run: ```gcloud run deploy```

+**AWS**

-**AWS**: with some changes and testing, this docker/code approach will probably also work with AWS, e.g. their "app runner" product.
+With some changes and testing, this docker/code approach will probably also work with AWS, e.g. their [app runner](https://aws.amazon.com/apprunner/) product.

-**Local deployment**:
+**Local deployment**

 1. We tested with python 3.10.4 and recommend [pyenv](https://github.com/pyenv/pyenv) for your environment management.
 Assuming your python env is up and running:
 2. Create the satori.py file as above.